skywind3000/quickmenu.vim/README.md

 ## History

+- 1.2.1 (2017-07-16): use redraw to clear help text in the cmdline after quickmenu closed.
 - 1.2.0 (2017-07-16): new feature `quickmenu#bottom` to popup on the bottom.
 - 1.1.16 (2017-07-15): improve unicode character support
 - 1.1.15 (2017-07-15): fixed: quickmenu will always popup on the right, no matter `splitright` is set or unset.